wesnoth/wesnoth/players_changelog.md

    * List boxes (MP lobby game list in particular) now keep the scroll position when they change, instead of keeping the selected item visible (issue #3016).
    * Fixed MP lobby player list scrolling to top when it changes.
+   * Fixed the first unit sometimes not being selected when opening the Recall dialog.
+   * Added a button to access the version info dialog to Preferences.
  ### Miscellaneous and bug fixes
    * Fixed minimap buttons not doing anything (bug #2681)
    * Fixed some hotkeys triggering multiple commands on GNU/Linux (bug #1736)